The 2021 evaluation and management (E/M) guidelines just implemented have changed AGAIN.

 - Get an insider look into additional upcoming E/M code and guideline changes

 - And much more!

 Who Should Attend?
-Regardless of your practice specialty or size, if you submit claims using E/M services, your coding accuracy and reimbursement will benefit from this upcoming training.
+Regardless of your practice specialty or size, if you submit claims using E/M services, your coding accuracy and reimbursement will benefit from this training.
 E/M Coding Changes.

 Incorrectly calculating the elements of MDM or time-based coding can lead to major compliance problems, not to mention the risk of lost revenue (or returning overpayments).

-This upcoming training will provide you with foolproof tips for documenting MDM to support your code level, identify elements of MDM and time-based coding that you’re likely overlooking, and catch red flags before your payers have a chance to issue denials.
+This training will provide you with foolproof tips for documenting MDM to support your code level, identify elements of MDM and time-based coding that you’re likely overlooking, and catch red flags before your payers have a chance to issue denials.

 After attending this session, you’ll be able to head off denials and audit requests by ensuring that your reimbursement is correctly aligned with the effort and complexity of each E/M visit.

 So, don’t wait, register today.
 E/M Coding Changes.